 In December 2020, the Company's board of directors approved and adopted the 2020 Employee Stock Purchase Plan (the ESPP).
-The ESPP became effective on the business day immediately prior to the effective date of the Sompany's first registration statement.
-The ESPP permits eligible employees who elect to participate in an offering under the ESPP to have up to 15% of the common stock purchase.
-Such as the end of the commencement date of each offering period or the relevant date of purchase.
+The ESPP became effective on the business day immediately prior to the effective date of the Company's first registration statement.
+The ESPP permits eligible employees who elect to participate in an offering under the ESPP to have up to 15% of their eligible earnings withheld, subject to certain limitations, to purchase shares of common stock purchase to femmon stock purchased under the ESPP is equal to 85% of the lower of the fair market value of the common stock at the commencement date of each offering period or the relevant date of purchase.
 Each offering period is six months, with new offering periods commencing every six months on or about the dates of May 15 and November 15 of each year.
-A total of 435,000 shares of common stock were initially reserved.
+A total of 435,000 shares of common stock were initially reserved for issuance under the ESPP.

-d) Stock-Based Compensation Expense
+D) Stock-Based Compensation Expense

-The Company estimated the fair value of stock options using the Black-Scholes valuation model.
-The Company accounts for any forfeitures of options when they occur.
+The Company measures and recognizes stock-based compensation expense based on the fair value of the award as measured on the grant date.
+The fair value of RSUs granted is based on the Company's closing stock price on the grant date.
+The fair value of stock options and employee stock purchase plan awards is estimated using the Black-Scholes valuation model.
+The Company accounts for any forfeitures of share-based awards when they occur.
 Previously recognized compensation expense for an award is reversed in the period that the award is forfeited.
 The fair value of stock options was estimated using the following assumptions:

-Years Ended December 31,
+Years Ene led December 31,

-2021 2020
+2022 2021

-Expected term (in years) 5 - 6 6 - 7
+Expected term (in years) 5 - 6 5 - 6

-Expected volatility 85% - 89% 88% - 93%
+Expected volatility 79% - 86% 85% - 89%

-Risk-free interest rate 0.68% - 1.21% 0.37% - 1.57%
+Risk-free interest rate 1.62% - 4.35% 0.68% - 1.21%

 Expected dividend 0% 0%

-The weighted-average grant-date fair value of options granted was \$21.70 and \$2.89 for the years ended December 31, 2021, and 2020, respectively.
+The weighted-average grant-date fair value of options granted was \$7.13 and \$21.70 for the years ended December 31, 2022, and 2021, respectively.

-The assumptions used for the years ended December 31, 2021 and 2020 under the ESPP were as follows:
+The assumptions used for the years ended December 31, 2022 and 2021 under the ESPP were as follows:

-Years Ende ed December 31,
+Years End led December 31,

-2021 2020
+2022 2021

-Expected term (in years) 0.50 0.41
+Europted town (in coops) 0.50 0.50

-Expected volatility 50% - 68% 51%
+Expected term (in years) Expected volatility 50% - 86% 50% - 68%

-Risk-free interest rate 0.03% - 0.07% 0.09%
+Risk-free interest rate 0.07% - 4.54% 0.03% - 0.07%

 Expected dividend 0% 0%

-Stock-based compensation expense related to the Company's stock options and ESPP totaled the following (in thousands):
+Stock-based compensation expense related to the Company's stock options, RSUs and ESPP totaled the following (in thousands):

-Years Ended December 31, Years Ended December 31,
+Years Ended December 31,

-2021 2020
+2 2022 2021

-Research and development \$ 6,778 \$ 1,40 14
+Research and development \$ 8,604 \$ 6,778

-General and administrative 8,238 1,07 4
+General and administrative 10,978 8,238

-Total stock-based compensation \$ 15,016 \$ 2,47 8
+Total stock-based compensation \$ 19,582 \$ 15,016

-As of December 31, 2021, and 2020, there was approximately \$45.0 million and \$17.1 million of total unrecognized stock-based compensation expense related to nonvested stock-based compensation arrangements, which is expected to be recognized over a weighted-average period of approximately 2.58 years and 3.31 years, respectively.
+As of December 31, 2022 and 2021, there was approximately \$39.2 million and \$45.0 million of total unrecognized stock-based compensation expense related to nonvested stock-based compensation arrangements, which is expected to be recognized over a weighted-average period of approximately 2.33 years and 2.58 years, respectively.